QPLheriotwatt/QPLheriotwatt/_pages/pictures.md

 (Right-click ‘open image in new tab’ to see a larger image.)
 </div>

-{% assign galleries = "TeamBuilding,TeamMeals,TeamSports,Graduations,Conferences,GroupPhotos,Lab,Outreach" | split: "," %}
+{% assign galleries = "TeamBuilding,GroupPhotos,Outreach" | split: "," %}

 {% for gallery_folder in galleries %}
 <details>